hellzpwince/Daily-Whatsapp-Quotes/README.md

 How to deploy
 1- download files your computer
-2- open the folder in terminal and run "npm init"
-3- edit the index.js and put your api keys
+2- open the folder in terminal and run "npm install" 3- edit the index.js and put your api keys
 4- compress the file and upload to the aws lambda